Viral video of Biden effigy beating prompts calls for top Kansas Republican leaders to resign

 Two top Kansas Republican Party officials are facing internal calls to resign over a viral online video showing people at a fundraiser kicking and beating a mannequin wearing a mask of President Joe Biden

-TOPEKA, Kan. -- Two top Kansas Republican Party officials are facing internal calls to resign over a viral online video showing people at a fundraiser kicking and beating a mannequin wearing a mask of President Joe Biden, underscoring the national GOP's deep divisions and problems winning over suburban voters.
+TOPEKA, Kan. -- Two top Kansas Republican Party officials are facing internal calls to resign over a viral online video showing people at a fundraiser kicking and beating a mannequin wearing a mask of Joe Biden, underscoring the national GOP’s deep divisions and its struggles to win over voters outside Donald Trump’s base.

 Mike Brown, the Kansas GOP's state chair, and Maria Holiday, the leader of the party in Johnson County in the Kansas City area, distanced themselves from the display at a Friday evening fundraiser for the county party.
 In a Facebook post, the state GOP blamed an outside vendor who rented space at the event to promote a martial arts school.

-Neither Brown nor Holiday responded to text messages seeking interviews, and the vendor has not been named.
+Brown said in an email Tuesday that the state party wouldn't comment further.
+Holiday did not respond to a text message seeking an interview.
+The vendor has not been named.

 The calls for their resignations started over the weekend with Brown's predecessor, Mike Kuckelman, a Kansas City attorney and frequent Brown critic, and quickly led to bipartisan condemnations amid widespread news coverage.
 The state GOP accused Kuckelman of creating “a false narrative" and dividing the party.